 - Add the dry ingredients into the wet ingredient mixture, stirring just until everything is combined and there are no streaks of flour.

-- Bake the muffins in the preheated oven for 20 minutes or until a toothpick inserted into the center of a muffin comes out clean or with just a few moist crumbs.
+- Bake for 20 minutes, or until a toothpick in the center comes out clean or with a few moist crumbs.

-- Allow the muffins to cool in the tin for 5 minutes, then transfer them to a wire rack to cool completely.
+- Cool in the pan for 5 minutes, then transfer muffins to a wire rack to cool completely.

 Notes:

-- To Store: Keep in an airtight container at room temperature for up to 3 days or freeze for up to 3 months.
+- Storage: Store airtight at room temperature for up to 3 days, or freeze up to 3 months.
+Thaw at room temperature.

 Nutrition Information